ylwang99/Enron2mbox/README.md

     # Protocols we want to be serving.
     protocols = imap

-    # Static passdb.

-    # This can be used for situations where Dovecot doesn't need to verify the
-    # username or the password, or if there is a single password for all users:
-    passdb {
-    driver = static
-    args = password=CHANGE_THIS_to_whatever_password_you_like
-    }

     # Location for users' mailboxes.
 The default is empty, which means that Dovecot
     # tries to find the mailboxes automatically.
 This won't work if the user